Axonometric top section for examples of patterns in your neighbourhood.

 Who can use the NSW Housing Pattern Book?

-Anyone can purchase and use the NSW Housing Pattern Book.
+Anyone can purchase and use the NSW Housing Pattern Book in NSW.
 This includes architects and the construction sector, from large residential developers to small building companies.
-The ready to use designs can also create opportunities for new entrants to the housing market.

-The pattern book also provides technical information for user to share with their builders or design teams.
-It is a great resource of anyone looking to develop low- and mid-rise housing.
+The pattern book also provides technical information for users to share with their builders or design teams.
+It is a great resource for anyone looking to develop low- and mid-rise housing.

-By creating designs for more low- and mid-rise housing on a range of sites, we are also creating opportunities for existing landowners, friends seeking to co-invest and multi-generational families who may want to build their homes together.
+By creating more low- and mid-rise housing, we are creating more opportunities for existing landowners, friends seeking to co-invest, and multi-generational families to enter the housing market.

 Where in NSW are the pattern designs permitted?